brovie96/vimrc/README.md

 # vimrc
 This is my personal configuration for [Vim](http://www.vim.org/).
-It includes some changes to the Vim defaults that make it easier for me to use and a bit prettier.
+It includes several changes to the Vim defaults that provide a lot of additional functionality and make the UI a bit prettier.

 ### Installing
 Most online sources (including [the Vim subreddit](http://reddit.com/r/vim/))